 An HIV positive woman can transmit the HIV virus to her baby during pregnancy, labour, delivery and through breastfeeding.
-Maternal HIV expert, Dr Vivian Black says if the right procedures are followed, the chances of a baby becoming infected with HIV are actually very low.
+Maternal HIV expert, Dr Vivian Black says if the right procedures are followed, however, the chances of a baby becoming infected with HIV are actually very low.
 “Many people have the perception that an HIV positive mother will always give birth to an HIV positive child, but this is not the case, as the sperm and egg are not infected with HIV.”

 Modern drugs have proven very effective in preventing HIV transmission during pregnancy, labour and delivery.
 Dr Black says thousands of women have taken ARVs during pregnancy without causing harm to their babies.
 The treatment has resulted in many babies, who might otherwise have been born infected, being born HIV negative.

-Reduce your baby’s chances of contracting HIV:
+The AIDS Healthcare Foundation (AHF) has this advice to reduce your baby’s chances of contracting HIV:

 - Follow a healthy eating plan, treat any infections you may have and follow a gentle exercise routine.

 - Always opt for an elective C-section if possible.

 - Formula-feed your baby exclusively if you can afford it, sustain it and do it safely.
 If you can’t do this, it is best to exclusively breastfeed your baby.

 - Abstain from alcohol and cigarettes.

 There is a relatively high risk of HIV transmission during vaginal delivery due to the presence of the virus in the blood and mucus in the birth canal.
 However, recent research suggests that taking triple ARV therapy during pregnancy is as effective as having an elective C-section in preventing the transmission of HIV from mother to baby.